ntutic/json_scrapy/docs/topics/stats.rst

 Scrapy provides a convenient facility for collecting stats in the form of key/values, where values are often counters.
-The facility is called the Stats Collector, and can be accessed through the :attr:`~scrapy.crawler.Crawler.stats` attribute of the :ref:`topics-api-crawler`, as illustrated by the examples in the :ref:`topics-stats-usecases` section below.
+The facility is called the Stats Collector, and can be accessed through the :attr:`~jscrapy.crawler.Crawler.stats` attribute of the :ref:`topics-api-crawler`, as illustrated by the examples in the :ref:`topics-stats-usecases` section below.